cartologic/cartoview/docs/tutorials/users/geonode/intro/tour.rst

 A tour of GeoNode
 =================

-In order to get started, let's look at the GeoNode interface and get a feel for how to navigate around it.
+In order to get started, let's look at the GeoNode interface and get a feel on how to navigate around.

 The GeoNode web interface is the primary method of interacting with GeoNode as a user.
 From this interface, one can view and modify existing spatial layers and maps, as well as find information on other GeoNode users.